Jerry Blackwell: Professional wrestling style

-Blackwell was also known for his feats of strength.
-One of the most famous, which he performed during interviews, was diving into a 2x4.

-While Blackwell was generally regarded as an easy wrestler to work with who was willing to sell his opponent's moves, he was involved in at least two matches in which his opponent was seriously injured.
+Blackwell was also known for his feats of strength; one of the most famous, which he performed during interviews, was diving into a 2x4 with his head.
+While generally regarded as an easy wrestler to work with, he was involved in at least two matches in which his opponent was seriously injured.
 Mad Dog Vachon sustained three broken ribs and two broken vertebrae in a match with Blackwell and was unable to compete again for almost three years.
 The Crusher suffered nerve damage to his arm and was forced to take about a year off after Blackwell performed a move from the top rope and landed awkwardly on him.